 The Bay is the perfect spot to go sea kayaking or fishing, but it is especially well known for its diverse wildlife.
 Seagoing travelers can spot penguins, whales, and dolphins all in a relatively small area.
 And when they're ready to spend some time on dry land, they can go ashore one any one of the 144 islands from which the bay gets is name.
 There, they'll have the chance to walk in pristine environments that are virtually untouched by man.

 There are literally dozens of options to choose from when it comes to sailing the Bay of Islands.
 Thankfully, there is a website built to help adventurous travelers sort through them all.
 Start planning your trip here.

 French Polynesia, Tahiti

-French Polynesia is the name given to a wide swath of islands and sea that fall in the South Pacific.
+French Polynesia is the name given to a wide swath of islands and section of sea that is located in the South Pacific.
 There are a number of fantastic places to sail here, but Tahiti and its surrounding islands –– which include Huahine, Bora Bora, and Moorea –– may just be the best.
-You'll find crystal-clear and warm seas all year long, with great diving and snorkeling around every bend.
-You'll also see plenty of sea life, as the oceans are teeming with colorful creatures just off the shore.
+You'll find crystal-clear and warm seas all year long, with great diving and snorkeling across the entire region.
+You'll also witness plenty of sea life, as the oceans are teeming with colorful creatures at every turn.
 The region also boasts some of the most pristine beaches found anywhere on the planet, many of which can only be reached by ship.

-Many experienced sailors charter a ship in Tahiti and spend their days sailing completely on their own.
-Those of us who aren't experienced enough to do that will have to book with someone else instead.
-Fortunately, there are plenty of options, including a fantastic option from the Offshore Sailing School.
+More experienced sailors can charter a ship in Tahiti and spend their days sailing completely on their own.
+Those of us who aren't seasoned enough to do that on our own will have to book with someone else instead.
+As you would expect, there are plenty of options to choose from, with the Offshore Sailing School being chief amongst them.

 The British Virgin Islands